4-4-2022/Holly_Anderson_p0/README.md

 ## API
 ### Format and Metrics
 A Maven project built using Java 8.
 All interaction with the user done through the console using the Scanner class.
 AWS RDS hosts the DB.
-All information persisted using a SQL database -- PostgreSQL.
+All information persisted using PostgreSQL, a SQL database.

 ### Future Improvements
 - You should use the DAO design pattern with JDBC for data connectivity.